For a company

 China Yes, during the incorporation procedures (ie the disclosure of ultimate controlling shareholder(s)).

-Czech Republic Limited liability company: The shareholders have to be disclosed in the publicly available Commercial Register and, concurrently, in the Articles of Association the up-to-date wording of which needs to be published in the Collection of Deeds kept by the Commercial Register.
+Czech Republic Limited liability company: The shareholders have to be disclosed in the publicly available Commercial Register and, concurrently, in the Memonradum of Association the up-to-date wording of which needs to be published in the Collection of Deeds kept by the Commercial Register.
 It is also possible to encounter them in the ordinary financial statements of a company or in the annual report if the shareholders own at least 20% share.
+The limited liability company is obliged to keep a shareholder's list (ordinarily not disclosed to public).

 Joint stock company: Only 100% shareholders must be disclosed in the Commercial Register.
-However, the company is obliged to keep a shareholder's list.
+However, the joint-stock company is also obliged to keep a shareholder's list (ordinarily not disclosed to public).

 England & Wales Shareholders of a Limited company must be disclosed at Companies House.
-Ultimate beneficial owners may need to be disclosed, typically this will apply in respect of a UK subsidiary company if there is an individual with a majority of the ownership or voting rights of the overseas parent company.
+Ultimate beneficial owners may also need to be disclosed (depending on the size of shareholdings held indirectly).
+Typically this will apply in respect of a UK wholly owned subsidiary company if there is an individual with a majority of the ownership or voting rights of the overseas parent company.

 France Yes, for the French limited liability company (SARL), the identity of the direct shareholders and their shareholdings into the company's capital are disclosed in the bylaws.
 For the French (simplified) joint stock company (SA/ SAS) only upon registration as a list of subscribers must be filed with the Commercial Court.
 After registration, the list of the shareholders is disclosed in the share ledger which is not publicly available.